ryangladden/startup/README.md

 [x] All files are stored in Amazon S3 and retrieved using secure URLs

 NOTE: I think when I pushed to GitHub, I rebased and lost all my timestamps.
 All my commits look like they show up at the same exact time.

+## Websocket Deliverable

+[x] Backend listens for Websockets

+[x] Frontend listens for Websockets

+[x] Data sent over Websockets

+[x] Users see messsages in real time.
+If user does not have the chat open, they get a visual notification of new messages.

+Websockets can be seen on the sharing page.
+Users must have collaborators to send and receive real-time messages.
+Only messages are real time.
+Posts on the sharing page are basic HTTP requests.